Five Levels of AI Development: Why the J-Curve Gets Everyone

 Where the Level Model Meets the J-Curve

-When you overlay Shapiro's five levels with Brynjolfsson's J-Curve, a clear picture emerges:
+When you overlay Shapiro's five levels1 with Brynjolfsson's J-Curve11, a clear picture emerges:

 The J-Curve of AI Adoption